LukeNeedham/FlowerPotRecycler/README.md

 This library introduces 2 main ideas:

-- `BuilderBinder`: A single BuilderBinder is responsible for a single item type, and handles its:
+- `ItemTypeDelegate`: A single ItemTypeDelegate is responsible for a single item type, and handles its:
     - Building - Creating the view.
 Called during `onCreateViewHolder`.
     - Binding - Binding an item to the view.
 Called during `onBindViewHolder`.
+    - Matching - Determines which `ItemTypeDelegate` to use for each item.
+    - Features - Extra features to use for this item type - things like item click listeners.
-    We can use mix-and-match these `BuilderBinder`s to create complex `Adapter`s in a semantic, type-safe, and composable way.
+    We can use mix-and-match these `ItemTypeDelegate`s to create complex `Adapter`s in a semantic, type-safe, and composable way.

 - `RecyclerItemView`: An interface to be implemented in a custom or compound `View`, to mark it as the item view to use for a certain item type in a `RecyclerView`.
 Each `RecyclerItemView` must implement `setItem`, which is responsible for binding the item provided.

-# BuilderBinder
+# ItemTypeDelegate

+Each `ItemTypeDelegate` is created from an `ItemTypeConfig`, which you need to create.
+The `ItemTypeConfig` contains a `BuilderBinder` which manages the building and binding of the item view.

 All `BuilderBinder`s extend from the `BuilderBinder` class - meaning that you can easily write your own custom implementation!